-Some people don’t like new joiners because they threaten their stability so they don’t provide them with anything.
-Be confident, and eager to train your colleagues and help them pave the path of their career and succeed.
+Some people don’t like newcomers because they threaten their stability so they don’t provide them with anything.
+Be confident, and eager to train your colleagues and help them pave the path of their career and success.

 • Don’t be bossy.

 Having a different way to work on a certain task doesn’t mean that the process adopted by your colleague is wrong.
 If you have been assigned to correct and supervise them, only then you can play according to your own rules.